-Source: USACE (U.S. Army Corps of Engineers, 1949)
+Source: USACE (USACE, 1949)

 Since 2000, there have been 125 EMs and 112 DRs within the Trinity Region (FEMA, 2021).
 A Presidential DR puts into motion long term federal recovery programs, some of which are matched by state programs, and designed to help disaster victims, businesses, and public entities.
 An EM is more limited in scope and without the long-term federal recovery programs of a DR.